-In Fig. 5 a also the analytical course seen by the axial probe according to Herráez et al. (2018) (see App.
-A), is presented and shows a good match to the measured signal.
-This good fit gives a high level of confidence on the applicability of the method to this experiment.
-For the tangential probe, data is missing around $-1.3\,\mathrm{m\,s^{-1}}$ and also at $2.3\,\mathrm{m\,s^{-1}}$ for the axial probe, which is due to the beta status of the LDA system at that point in time.
-We were aware of this bug and it has no influence on the presented measurements.
+In Fig. 5a the analytical course seen by the axial probe according to Herráez et al. (2018) (see Appendix A) is presented and shows a good match to the measured signal.
+This good fit gives a high level of confidence to the applicability of the method to this experiment.
+For the tangential probe, data are missing around -1.3 m s^{-1} and also at 2.3 m s-1 for the axial probe, which is due to the prototype status of the LDA software at that point in time.
+We were aware of this bug, and it has no influence on the presented measurements.